December 14, 2021

 - Data Valuation = Loyalty Data Valuation + Equipment Data Valuation + Employee Data Valuation + Other Asset Valuation (this exercise uses Customer Data Valuation exclusively)

 - Enterprise Value = Equity Value + Long Term Debt – Cash, a key metric used in the investment community

-The YDC team recently published a DMI for key airlines in the United States.
+The YDC team recently published a DMI Index for key airlines in the United States.
 Here is an example for United Airlines along with a benchmark for other airlines.